Link - features, functions and FAQ

 What are the differences between Link and Korg's WIST technology?

-- With Link, there is no tempo master; that is, everyone in a Link session can change the tempo of the session, and individuals can also start and stop their music independently of each other.
+- With Link, there is no tempo Host; that is, everyone in a Link session can change the tempo of the session, and individuals can also start and stop their music independently of each other.

 - WIST does not allow tempo changes during playback; Link does.